The second in a series of four articles on key factors in business growth.

 Focus is king.
 Prioritize on the basis of speed, agility, and simplicity.
 Select the top few projects you can afford to resource for success.
 Generate charters that reflect the new growth strategy.
 Set tight timelines.
 Get technical teams on board to help set product specifications that can be developed quickly.

 Invest in high quality upfront market validation.
-You need to get it right the first time.
-It is critical that you get a good understanding of value (the price they will pay) and impact on your existing business during this part of the process.
+You need to get it right the first time!
+During this part of the process, it is critical that you get a good understanding of your offering’s value (the price customers will pay) and its impact on your existing business.
 Build your business case before investing in any technical development.
 Don’t waste precious resources.
 Evaluate the impact of the business case on your strategy.

 Involve key customers early.
 Risk the fear of disclosure for early adoption.
 Accelerate ramp-up by using your sales force and key distributors more aggressively.
 This is an effective offensive weapon against the price pressures of the tailspin.
 Move your project teams on to the next offering quickly.
 Repeat, repeat, and repeat until you have blunted the erosion, and then begin to engage the bigger ticket, longer-term opportunities.